Stanley Matthews: Wartime career

 The war cost Matthews his professional career from the age of 24 to the age of 30.
 He instead joined the Royal Air Force and was based just outside Blackpool, with Ivor Powell his NCO.
 He rose to the rank of corporal, though he admitted to being one of the most lenient and easy-going NCOs in the forces.
 He played 69 Wartime League and Cup games for Stoke and also made 87 guest appearances for Blackpool.
-In addition to these, he also played a handful of games for Scottish sides Airdrieonians, Morton and Rangers, where he collected a Charity Cup winners' medal, and also played for an unofficial Scotland XI, Arsenal against Millwall on 13 January 1945 plus FC Dynamo Moscow on 21 November 1945 in extremely thick fog.
+In addition to these he made appearances for several other clubs, including one for Welsh side Wrexham.
+He also played a handful of games for Scottish sides Airdrieonians, Morton and Rangers, where he collected a Charity Cup winners' medal, and also played for an unofficial Scotland XI, Arsenal against Millwall on 13 January 1945 plus FC Dynamo Moscow on 21 November 1945 in extremely thick fog.
 He also played 29 times for England, though no caps were awarded as these were unofficial games.

 One of the last games of the period was an FA Cup sixth round second-leg tie clash between Stoke and Bolton Wanderers; the match ended in tragedy in a "Crowd Crush" known as the Burnden Park disaster – 33 people died and 500 were injured.
 Matthews sent £30 to the disaster fund and could not bring himself to train for several days afterwards.

 Matthews' father died in 1945.
 From his deathbed, he made his son promise him two things: to look after his mother and to win an FA Cup final.

 Post-war resumption with Stoke

 The regular Football League returned in time for the 1946–47 season, during which Matthews played 23 league games and contributed to 30 of the club's 41 league goals.
 Stoke matched their record finish of fourth in the league, finishing just two points shy of champions Liverpool after losing to Sheffield United on the final day of the season.
 However, in February, Matthews was returning from a knee injury when manager McGrory told him he was not in the first XI for the game against Arsenal; the press reported this as a bust-up.
-Relations between McGrory, the Stoke City board, and Matthews had indeed always been sour – though once again a story that the players sided against Matthews were untrue.
+Relations between McGrory, the Stoke City board, and Matthews had indeed always been sour, though once again a story that the players sided against Matthews was untrue.
 Recalled against Brentford, only after the game did he find out that this was only because he was a last-minute replacement for an injured Bert Mitchell.
 Matthews put in a second transfer request, which the Stoke board eventually accepted.
 He selected Blackpool as his next club as he still lived in the area following his service in the RAF; the Stoke board sanctioned the move on the condition that the deal was to remain a secret until the end of the season, not to disrupt the club's title bid.
 The secret was revealed in a matter of hours by an unknown person informing the press.